Tucker29/hello-world/English_1.md

 impeccable: (of behavior, performance or appearance) in accordance with the highest standard. ====faultiess.
 fine-tune: make small adjustment to sth in order to get better performance.

+## 商务英语会议
+Let's get down to business.
+Alright, looks like everyone has settled in.
+Just to make sure we are all on the same page.
+Any thoughts on that?
+We are all caught up.
+Let's move on to/talk about…
+Where are we on …(the new product launch)?
+We'll get right on that.
+We need a Game Plan to Get it Off the Ground.
+I'm with you/I couldn't agree with you more.
+I hear you, but/however…
+Let's pick up where we left off.

 ## 2018.11.16
 a bed of roses:  Life is not a bed of roses.